tomdulin/demographics/README.md

 Ugghhh.
 Data is a powerful thing.
 Now CEO wants to know which of the "exact" years are the most popular.
 He seems to think that everyone wants to know about 1973, the year he was born.
-He also remembered a database lesson from 2nd grade and said something about using a "JOIN".
+He also remembered a database lesson from a conference he attended and said something about using a "JOIN".

 Please add a table to the_logz that displays each of the years from the seed data and how many requests have been made.
 Use "the JOINs".